David Fortson, Co-Founder & Chief Executive Officer

 After 10 years as a full time activist, David moved into business working for a, then start-up, company called Sonos.
 While at Sonos, he invented and nationally launched a dog product, “The Brush Buddy.”

-In 2008, David and a few friends seeded the idea of a ‘lifestyle company’ and in 2009 David took the helm of “LoaTree,” a company that combined his experiences as an eco-advocate and businessman: LoaTree.
-Believing business is one of the most powerful and dynamic agents for making a better planet, LoaTree focuses on inspiring change with successful and sustainable business models and lifestyles.
+In 2008, David and a few friends seeded the idea of a ‘lifestyle company’ and in 2009 David took the helm of “LoaTree,” a company that combined his experiences as an eco-advocate and businessman.
+Believing business is one of the most powerful and dynamic agents for making a better planet, LoaTree focuses on connecting and inspiring people to live for a better world.

 A lover of art, music and being surrounded by all-star humans, he founded LoaTree as a means of living the dream, living intentionally and living inspired.